Fun117/scratch-auth-react/README.md

 # Introduction
 Scratch Auth is a simple OAuth service for Scratch.
 It provides developers with an easy-to-understand API and users with a smooth login experience.
 By using `scratch-auth-react`, you can easily implement OAuth functionality into your site.

-This article explains the usage using Next.js's Approuter and TypeScript, but it should work similarly in Pagerouter or React, so adjust the code to make it work in your environment.
+This guide explains the usage using Next.js's Approuter and TypeScript, but it should work similarly in Pagerouter or React, so adjust the code to make it work in your environment.

+> [!NOTE]
+> Versions without a `release` label may have potential issues.
+If you encounter any problems, please report them [here](https://github.com/Fun117/scratch-auth-react/issues).

 ## Installation
 ```bash:npm